 I was a mainstream journalist for almost 30 years, including as a a former political journalist and bureau chief with The Australian, a former chief of staff at Messenger Newspapers in Adelaide and a former state political reporter for The Adelaide Advertiser.

 It was during this time that I got the nickname, The Terrier, because I find it very hard to let things go, especially if I see an injustice, a misuse of power or a problem that needs to be fixed.

 Most recently I co-founded and co-edited Bluestone Magazine, an online magazine based in Warrnambool from 2013-2016, that quickly gained a reputation for stirring the pot in a small city.

-Now I write my personal thoughts about issues that I care about and want to talk about.
+Now I use my time and skills to investigate issues that I care about and which my community cares about.